Fascinating new research into child development - First 1000 Days

 Its aim is to raise awareness of how this critical time in a child’s development, from conception until two years old, can impact their long-term health.

-The paper highlights the astonishing rate of development during the first thousand days, and just how much a foetus and baby can change in response to the environments they experience inside and outside the womb.
+The paper highlights the astonishing rate of a child's development during the first 1000 days, and just how much a foetus and baby can change in response to the environments they experience inside and outside the womb.

 While most people have heard about ‘what not to eat when pregnant,’ there’s still limited public understanding of how much other factors can impact the health and development of a baby – from as early as before conception.